 Ran special projects for CFO/COO ranging from internal audit to tax planning.
 Negotiated with the Dutch tax authorities to reduce a tax bill from $120 million to $25 million.

-Led and managed the reapplication of the listing of the company on the NASDAQ Exchange (2002)—including a provision of US GAAP financials (3 years), forecasts, compliance reports, and a detailed NASDAQ listing setup.
+Led and managed the reapplication of the listing of the company on the NASDAQ Exchange (2002)—including a provision of US GAAP financials (three years), forecasts, compliance reports, and a detailed NASDAQ listing setup.

 Improved the share price of the company.
-The share price of the company was 0.20c on my arrival.
+The share price of the company was 0.20c in the beginning.
 As management improved the operational performance and the legal position of the company was clarified, the share price rose to $20.
-The company high-yield bonds were trading at 30-50c on the dollar and I led the refinancing of these at a lower rate with full repayment to lenders.
+The company high-yield bonds were trading at 30-50c on the dollar; led the refinancing of these at a lower rate with full repayment to lenders.

 Promoted to finance manager of the Halifax factory—a £20 million refurbishment project to rebuild the McVities Cake Company brand.

 Oversaw the capital spend, built a new finance team, and saw growth from £10 million sales to £40 million.

 Transferred to the Manchester factory (£120 million sales) to redefine the finance team and provide complex costing support for the new factory manager in a declining-sales-and-rising-costs situation.

 Rebuilt successfully a smaller team, recruited higher quality long-term support, and built confidence in the factory's ability to survive and grow after a prior series of poor "white-elephant" CapEx investments.